timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 To connect Grafana with TimescaleDB service on Timescale Cloud, install Grafana.
 For more information about installing Grafana, see the [Grafana installation documentation][grafana-install].

-Alternatively, to connect Grafana service on MST with your TimescaleDB service on Timescale Cloud, create a [Grafana][install-grafana] service on [MST][mst-login].
+Alternatively, to connect your Grafana service to MST with your TimescaleDB service on Timescale Cloud, create a [Grafana][install-grafana] service on [MST][mst-login].
 You can try it for free for 30 days.